UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

    * - `Spatial Data Downloader <SpatialDataDownloader>`
      - Plugin for retrieving geodata from online services suitable for various UMEP related tools (**deprecated**, see `FAQ` on how to retrieve data such population density).
    * - `DSM generator <DSMGenerator>`
-     - Creation/manipulation of a DSM based on user-specified building footprint vector data and/or `Open Street Map <http://www.openstreetmap.org>`__ data (if available) (PM).
+     - Creation/manipulation of a DSM based on user-specified building footprint vector data and/or `Open Street Map <http://www.openstreetmap.org>`__ data (if available) (P).
    * - `Tree generator <TreeGenerator>`
      - Creation/manipulation of vegetation input data.
-(PM)
+(P)
    * - `LCZ Converter <LCZConverter>`
      - Conversion from Local Climate Zones (LCZs) in the WUDAPT database into SUEWS input data.
 (M)